stephaneVercouillieBMID/slate/source/index.html.md

 <ol>
   <li>The user indicates on your end he wishes to authenticate with itsme</li>
-  <li>Your web desktop, mobile web or mobile application (e.g.: The Relying Party) sends a request to itsme® (e.g.: OpenID Provider) to authenticate the User.
-This request will redirect the user to our Front-End.
+  <li>Your web desktop, mobile web or mobile application (aka 'Relying Party' in the OpenID Connect specification) sends a request to itsme® (aka 'OpenID Provider' in the OpenID Connect specification) to authenticate the User.
+This request will redirect the user to the itsme® Front-End.
   itsme® then authenticates the User by asking him
     <ul type>
       <li>to enter his phone number on the itsme® OpenID web page</li>